 Begin Scanning a Google Cloud Storage App

-Add the GCP (Google Cloud Storage) app to SaaS Security API to begin scanning and monitoring assets for possible security risks.
+Add the Google Cloud Storage app for GCP (Global Cloud Platform) to SaaS Security API to begin scanning and monitoring assets for possible security risks.

 Before you begin scanning a Google Cloud Storage app, you must create a service account and enable Administrator and client API access.